 Fellowship programme

 Cambridge NeuroWorks is proud to introduce the Cambridge NeuroWorks Fellowship Programme, offering two transformative fellowship streams within this pioneering initiative.
-In collaboration with the Advanced Research + Invention Agency (ARIA), we aim to address the societal and economic challenges posed by neurological and neuropsychiatric disorders.
-Together, we seek scalable, cutting-edge neurotechnology solutions, building a diverse, innovative community from scientific, engineering, clinical, medical, and industry backgrounds.
+In collaboration with the Advanced Research + Invention Agency (ARIA), we aim to address the societal and economic challenges posed by neurological and neuropsychiatric conditions.
+Together, we seek scalable, cutting-edge neurotechnology solutions, building a diverse, innovative community from scientific, engineering, clinical, and industry backgrounds.

 Our mission is to drive transformative impact by fostering a globally influential neurotech ecosystem.
 With engagement events, virtual communities, What-If ideation sessions, fellowships, proof-of-concept funding, and more, we aim to change the future of brain health through innovative technology.